reubenscratton/oaknut/README.md

 ---------------
 - Linux urlrequest
 - Initial non-ref documentation
-- Lose _platform extension from compiled bundles/apk/etc.
-- Implement release vs debug configs
-- Android multiple ABI support
 - Clean target
-- Lose "macos_app" as name in macOS menu.
-Should be app name
 - Sample : Hello world
 - Sample : Todo list
 - Project template
-- Work out where run configs are stored, ensure they are under source control, the goal being that people can check out projects and it Just Works in CLion.
 - Fix imageview bug I just added.
 Maybe move or remove the BitmapProvider thing, I don't think renderops should support being notified like that.
 It's a view-level responsibility